A first systematic study of [OIII] 88$\mu$m at $z>8$: two luminous oxygen lines and a powerful ionized outflow in the first 600 million years: Discussion

 Finally, we compare to the theoretical prediction on ionized outflow rates of galaxies from the FIRE-2 simulation suite \citep{pandya2021} and the ASTRAEUS semi-analytical models \citep{ucci2023}.
 For FIRE-2, we adopt the prediction for the `warm phase' of $T = 10^{3-5}\,\mathrm{K}$, which is expected to be traced by \oiiinowave{}.
 Focusing on galaxies at $z=0-4$, \citet{pandya2021} suggest that, at $M_\star \lesssim 10^{10}\,M_\odot$, most of the outflowing mass is in this warm phase.
 However, we caution that in simulations the bulk of the mass is generally `warm' \citep[e.g.,][]{fielding2017,hu2019,steinwandel2024}, and as such this does not necessarily imply that any colder outflow component in UNCOVER-10646 is negligible.
 For the semi-analytical ASTRAEUS model, which does not distinguish between different phases, we show the total outflow rates at $z=8$.

 The typical mass loading factors -- both ionized and across all phases -- decrease with increasing stellar mass in both FIRE-2 and ASTRAEUS.
-Given the large uncertainties on the mass loading factor of UNCOVER-10646, we conclude that the inferred value of $\eta \sim 3$ is in broad agreement with both of the theoretical predictions.
+Given the large uncertainties on the mass loading factor of UNCOVER-10646, we conclude that the inferred value of $\eta \sim 3$ is in broad agreement with both of the theoretical predictions, although could possible exceed them if the current outflow rate is being underestimated.
 We moreover note that neither of the theoretical works explicitly include AGN, such that the broad overall agreement with these predictions suggests that the outflow in UNCOVER-10646 could plausibly be star-formation-driven, without the need for significant energy input from a central black hole.